sandra-arato/subagent-personas-for-claude-code/README.md

 To maintain an effective context folder:

-1. Update after significant LLM sessions (ask the LLM to summarize its work)
+1. Update the `history.md` after significant LLM sessions (ask the LLM to summarise its work)
-2. Document blockers and solutions when resolved
+2. Document errors and solutions (when resolved) in a `learnings.md` file
-3. Organize according to your project guidelines
+3. Organise `planning.md` according to your project guidelines
 4. Include relevant contextual information that would help new team members
+5. Maintain an `activity.md` file to track the current state of the active task for _this_ branch

 While LLMs should read these files to inform their work, they aren't expected to perfectly recall all previous context.
 Regular maintenance of this folder by both LLMs and human developers ensures continuity and knowledge preservation throughout the project lifecycle.